ariadne-cps/website/content/tutorial.md

 ![watertank-block](/img/watertank-block.png "The watertank system block diagram")

-For our system model, we identify three components: the [tank](#tank-model), the [valve](#valve-model) and the [controller](#controller-model).
+For our system model, we identify three components: the [tank](#1-1-tank-model), the [valve](#1-2-valve-model) and the [controller](#1-3-controller-model).
 In order to provide a model of the sensor, instead, we would need to be able to express the relation $x\_s(t) = x(t) + \delta$.
 This amounts to treating $\delta$ as a noise source.
 However, Ariadne currently does not support noise modeling in the stable release, hence we will provide an alternative system model that achieves a similar result.
 In addition, algebraic relations are not supported in the automata model of the stable release (while they are available in the development version).

-## Tank model
+## 1.1 - Tank model

 The model of the tank is simple, since it involves only one location, hereby called *flow*, with no transitions.
 The dynamics of the water level $x$ is the result of the effect of the output flow $\Phi\_o = -\alpha\, x $ and the input flow $\Phi\_i = \beta\, a$.